 Friends of Fort McHenry partners with the National Park Service and Living Classrooms Foundation, as well as museums and historic sites, to offer an array of innovative educational offerings both onsite and online.

-Maryland Teachers are invited to bring your class to join more than 6,700 students from every county and the heritage areas in the State of Maryland and the City of Baltimore to help create the Bicentennial Living American Flag at Fort McHenry!
+Maryland Teachers have been invited to bring more than 7,000 students from every county and the heritage areas across the State of Maryland and the City of Baltimore to help create the Star-Spangled Banner Living Flag at Fort McHenry on September 9, 2014!

-You may email questions.
+You may also email questions.
 Please include your full name, school name, phone number and email address.